-One of my favourite colour combinations has to be dark green and gold.
-I love the richness of these colours and always dreamed of having Dark Jade bridesmaids’ dresses with gold accessories for my wedding.
+One of my favorite color combinations has to be dark green and gold.
+I love the richness of these colors and always dreamed of having Dark Jade bridesmaids’ dresses with gold accessories for my wedding.

 I have always loved dark green living rooms but never thought I would be able to carry it off.
 I was wrong!